 One of the best weapons to break the stereotypical ideology is Personalized Learning.
 So, what kind of education or learning process can be characterized as it?

 Many educators and organizations have tried to define the system lately.
 I think the US Department of Education has come closest to define the system properly.
-According to them, Personalized Learning can be defined as –
+According to them, the Personalized Learning definition would be

 In simple words, personalization is a tailored system where learning needs and preferences tailored to different learners.
 A learner has a complete independence over what topics or skills he or she wants to harness.
 You could call it a self-directing learning approach.